The pandemic widened gaps in reading. Can one teacher 'do something about that'?

 Richard Evans makes his way through rows of his students in his third grade classroom, stooping to pick up an errant pencil and answering questions above the din of chairs sliding on hardwood floors.

 The desks, once spread apart to fight COVID-19, are back together.
-Masks cover just a couple of faces.
 But the pandemic maintains an unmistakable presence.

 Look no further than the blue horseshoe-shaped table in the back of the room where Evans calls a handful of students back for extra help in reading — a pivotal subject for third grade — at the end of each day.

 Here is where time lost to pandemic shutdowns and quarantines shows itself: in the students who are repeating this grade.
-In the little fingers slowly sliding beneath words sounded out one syllable at a time.
-In the teacher’s patient coaching through reading concepts usually mastered in first grade — letter “blends” like “ch” and “sh.”
+In the little fingers slowly sliding beneath words sounded out one syllable at a time and in the teacher’s patient coaching through concepts usually mastered in first grade.

-It is here, too, where Evans jots pluses and minuses and numbers on charts he’s made to track each child’s comprehension and fluency, and circles and underlines words that trip up a student a second or third time.
+It is here, too, where Evans jots pluses and minuses and numbers on charts he’s made to track each child’s comprehension and fluency, and notes words that trip up a student a second or third time.

 In a year that is a high-stakes experiment on making up for missed learning, this strategy — assessing individual students’ knowledge and tailoring instruction to them — is among the most widely adopted in American elementary schools.
 In his classroom of 24 students, each affected differently by the pandemic, Evans faces the urgent challenge of having them all read well enough to succeed in the grades ahead.